 - Lead litigation counsel for two Elkins family ranches against a lessee that sued in State District Court to avoid requirements under a consolidated mining lease and access agreement involving the two ranches.
 The court dismissed all claims against the Elkins on a motion to dismiss for failure to state any claim upon which relief may be granted.
 See Ree-Co Uranium L.P. and Oliver Reese v.
 Lynn Elkins, et al.,Eleventh Judicial Dist.
 Ct.
 (NM) Civil Action No. D-1113-CV-200900584.

 - Lead counsel for J.H.
-Williams, and subsequently his estate and siblings, in negotiating and drafting a uranium lease and option with a prospective developer, and in subsequently protecting their interests against a “traditional cultural property” designation encompassing their mineral interests and associated express and implied surface rights.
+Williams, and subsequently his estate and siblings, in negotiating and drafting a uranium lease and option with a prospective developer, and in subsequently representing their interests against a “traditional cultural property” designation encompassing their mineral interests and associated express and implied surface rights.

 - Transactional and litigation counsel to the Ramirez family, owners of a tract within the boundaries of the Manzano Land Grant community believed to be the locus of a 17th Century Spanish industrial mining complex.
-In addition to achieving a favorable settlement of state court claims made against the family by an early interested party, negotiated and drafted three significant transactional vehicles with Minerales de San Miguel, including an exploration with option agreement, a mining lease, and a joint venture relating to intellectual property and archeological resources.
+In addition to achieving a favorable settlement of state court claims made against the family by an early interested party, negotiated and drafted three significant transactional vehicles, including an exploration with option agreement, a mining lease, and a joint venture relating to intellectual property and archeological resources.

 - Counsel to Santa Fe Pacific Gold Corporation, its predecessor, Santa Fe Pacific Mining, and its subsidiary, Cerrillos Land Company, in negotiating and drafting over twenty joint venture agreements based loosely on the Form 5 Model Mining Joint Venture Agreement published by the Rocky Mountain Mineral Law Foundation (RMMLF).
 The mineral lands involved in the ventures were part of the millions of acres of checkerboard lands granted from the United States to the Santa Fe Railroad throughout the West.

 - Chair, Modrall Sperling Mining and International Practice Groups

 - Member, Director’s Advisory Committee, New Mexico Mining and Minerals Division (industry representative)